camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 ### Polyglot stacks

-You can develop process solutions as described with Java above also in any other programming language, including Javascript.
-Simply use the [existing language clients / SDKs](/apis-tools/working-with-apis-tools.md) for doing this.
+You can develop process solutions as described with Java above also in any other programming language, including JavaScript.
+Use the [existing language clients and SDKs](/apis-tools/working-with-apis-tools.md) for doing this.

 ### Run Camunda 8 Self-Managed